raneem311/Alzheimer-MRI-Classifier/README.md

 About Dataset
 (Alzheimer MRI Preprocessed Dataset)
-The Dataset has four classes of images
+The Dataset has four classes of images.